skylight-hq/skylight.digital/_projects/tsa_cloud_adoption.md

 {% capture summary %}
-The Transportation Security Administration (TSA) Chief Information Officer (CIO) needed help undertaking a broad cloud transformation initiative, so a specialized team of site reliability engineers was provided to jumpstart the transition.
+The Transportation Security Administration (TSA) Chief Information Officer (CIO) needed help undertaking a broad cloud transformation initiative, so we provided a specialized team of site reliability engineers to jumpstart the transition.
 {% endcapture %}

 {% capture challenge %}